ansys/pymapdl/.devcontainer/develop_on_codespaces.rst

 ==========

-The usage of a in-browser Codespaces is very simple if you are familiar with VSCode.
+The usage of a in-browser Codespaces is very simple if you are familiar with Visual Code.
-You can do almost anything that you can do in a VSCode instance installed locally.
+You can do almost anything that you can do in a Visual Code instance installed locally.
 Create, edit and delete files, install extensions, etc.

 You can connect to your Codespaces from your local IDE, by opening the